microsoft/OfflineCrashDumpUefi/README.md

 - If needed, set up the UEFI variables by running `.\dumpvars.nsh`.
 - Run the sample application: `.\OfflineDumpSampleApp.efi`
   - Note that diagnostic output goes to the debug console instead of the shell console.
+  - If the output says `Dump disabled`, run the `dumpvars.nsh` script to set up the variables and then try again.
 - Close the emulator.
 - The dump will be present in the disk image file, `workspace\Build\EmulatorX64\DEBUG_VS2022\X64\disk.dmg`.
   - If encrypted, you can decrypt using the sample private key from `sample_keys.pfx` (password `abc123`).